eoliverio/k8s_study/pod_design.md

 #### Rolling Updates Strategy

-Rolling Updates deletes ands updates the current deployment's resources one by one so there is no service downtime.
+Rolling Updates deletes and updates the current deployment's resources one by one so there is no service downtime.

 ### Handling Rollouts